Basshunter: 2013–present: Singles

 On 26 July 2013 Basshunter announced he was retiring from singing to focus on DJing, producing, and songwriting.
 He met new artists and invited them to sing on his songs.
 He made the decision after four exhaustive performances in four days.
 On 20 November 2013, the single "Elinor" was released.
 In 2014, Basshunter announced a new album was in work.
 In 2016, Basshunter returned to recording; he said he would not release a new studio album but would focus on recording singles in accordance with prevailing trends in music industry.
 Almost after five years since his last single, on 19 October 2018, the single "Masterpiece" was released; it did not appear on major national charts.
 Since then, he has released five more singles: "Home" (2019), "Angels Ain't Listening" (2020) and "Life Speaks to Me" (2021); a tribute to Avicii.
 His 2022 "End the Lies" is a collaboration with Italian duo Alien Cut.
 In 2023 he collaborated with Victor Leksell on "Ingen kan slå (Boten Anna)".
 It peaked at number four on the Swedish singles chart.
+In 2026 he collaborated with Käärijä on "Ja eller nej".
+It debuted at number 12 on the Finnish singles chart.